loebelectric/cbAddy/readme.md

 PARAMETERS:
 @address - A struct containing the address that you want to validate.
 It should contain the following key-value pairs (all strings):

-    "consigneeName" :Name of the business, company or person associated with the address.
+    "consigneeName" :   Name of the business, company or person associated with the address.

     "buildingName" :    Name of the building associated with the address

     "addressLine1" :    Address line (contains street number, name, and type)

     "addressLine2" :    2nd address line

     "addressLine3" :    3rd address line

     "region" :          Combination of city, state, and zip code.
 If included, will override validation of what is input for "city", "state", "zipCode", and "zipExt".

     "city" :            City or town name

     "stateOrProvince" : State or province/territory name

     "zipCode" :         Postal code

     "zipExt" :          4 digit postal code extension.
 For US use only

     "prUrbanization" :  Political division 3.
 Only valid for Puerto Rico.

     "countryCode" :    Country code.
 United states = US.
 A list of more valid values can be found in the back of UPS street level address validation API guide found here: https://www.ups.com/upsdeveloperkit?loc=en_US

 @validationService - A string which names the type of address validation service you wish to access.
 The following are